hans-jaeger/lumaa-spring-2025-swe/README.md

 ## Prerequisites

 - Node.js (v14 or later recommended)
-- npm (comes with Node.js)
+- npm (Which is installed when installing Node.js)
-- PostgreSQL installed and running (locally)
+- PostgreSQL installed and running (locally) which I provide instructions below
 - Git (for cloning the repository)

 ---